-Project Design and Implementation (Quality and technical merit) - 50%
+Project Design and Implementation (Quality and technical merit) - 40%

-- 1. Soundness of methods and analytic and technical approach to addressing the stated aim(s) of the proposed project. - 2.
-Feasibility of proposed project. - 3.
-Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them. - 4.
-Feasibility of completing the deliverables noted in the solicitation.
+- 1. Soundness of methods and analytic and technical approach to addressing the stated aim(s) of the proposed project.
+The overall strategy, methodology, and analyses should be well-reasoned and appropriate to accomplish the specific aims of the project. - 2.
+Feasibility of proposed project.
+Detailed description and justification of the sample type and sample size to be tested and approaches for data analysis are thorough and appropriate to accomplish the specific aims of the project. - 3.
+Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them.

-Potential Impact - 15%
+Potential Impact - 30%